voidfiles/strainer/docs/source/introduction.rst

 This is a great start to building a JSON API, but now we want to reverse the process and accept JSON.
 When we accept input from the outside, we first need to validate that it well-formed before we begin to work with it.

-Since, we have already described our data, including what makes it valid, we can use our exisisting serializer, just in reverse.
+Since, we have already described our data, including what makes it valid, we can use our existing serializer, just in reverse.
 So, let's say we are going to create feed item, we can do the following

 .. code-block:: python